Alt

 The i3 is known for its quirky, non-conventional styling for a BMW.
 It employs a carbon fiber reinforced plastic body, aluminum frame, and exterior body panels that are thermoplastic.
 Since its launch, BMW has upgraded the charging capabilities once, and the battery twice to increase the all-electric driving range.
 See the chart below for the BMW i3 battery, charging and electric driving range details.

-Looking for a BMW i3 charger?
+Looking for a BMW EV charger?

 Charging BMW EVs